nsacyber/BAM/README.md

-"You just throw it in and BAM! it works!"
+"You just throw it in and BAM!
+It works!"

 BAM!
 (Binary Analysis Metadata!) provides the user the ability to collection information on Windows Updates, updated files (i.e., PE files), and symbol files.